TRT World - ‘Lost Land’: A tale of Rohingya children on a perilous journey

 ‘People without nationality or citizenship’

-“Depicting their journey was essential to express the reality of the Rohingya — people without nationality or citizenship,” Fujimoto said in his Director’s Statement for the Venice Biennale, where the film won the Special Jury Prize.
-They are, he said, “forced to live in precarious conditions wherever they go, always searching for a place to truly belong.”
+“Depicting their journey was essential to express the reality of the Rohingya — people without nationality or citizenship,” Fujimoto says in his Director’s Statement for the Venice Biennale, where the film won the Special Jury Prize.
+They are, he says, “forced to live in precarious conditions wherever they go, always searching for a place to truly belong.”

 This statelessness is not just a theme in the film, but a reality for its stars.
 The real-life Rohingya siblings Shomira Rias Uddin and Muhammad Shofik Rias Uddin, who play Somira and Shafi respectively, could not accompany Fujimoto to the Bosphorus Festival in Istanbul.